-The Relative Strength Index, or RSI, is a price momentum indicator in the same family as the Moving Average Convergence Divergence (MACD) and Stochastic Oscillator.
-Like other momentum indicators, the RSI is charted on a separate graph adjacent to price and has an oscillator range between 0 and 100.
+The relative strength index, or RSI, is a price momentum indicator in the same family as the moving average convergence divergence (MACD) and stochastic oscillator.
+Like other momentum indicators, the RSI is charted on a separate graph adjacent to price and has an oscillator range between 0-100.
 Most traders use the RSI to identify overbought and oversold market conditions and locate trade entry and exit points, but it can also be used as a divergence indicator.

-Given their similar objectives, shapes, and graphic ranges, It can be easy to confuse the RSI with the Stochastic Oscillator—and for good reason.
-Both indicators look at current closing price relative to highs and lows over a stipulated look-back period.
+Given their similar objectives, shapes, and graphic ranges, it can be easy to confuse the RSI with the stochastic oscillator—and for good reason.
+Both indicators look at current closing prices relative to highs and lows over a stipulated look-back period.
 In addition, both indicators define overbought and oversold levels that traders use to identify buy and sell signals.
 The table below shows how the two indicators compare.

 Reading an RSI Graph

 If you’re using the default RSI overbought and oversold settings, a signal line movement above 70 indicates that an asset is overbought, and a dip below 30 suggests that it’s oversold.
 If the RSI moves below 30 and then crosses back over the oversold line in the opposite direction, it’s thought to be a bullish (buy) indicator, with the expectation that prices will rise.

 Conversely, when the RSI initially moves above 70 and then dips below this overbought line, it’s understood as a bearish (sell) signal, foreshadowing a drop in price.

 In the NZD/GBP chart below, note how the oversold conditions in August are mirrored by an increase in price:

 Those oversold conditions quickly swing up into overbought territory in September, after which the price drops and becomes range-bound in the immediate future.
 In both cases, RSI was accurate in identifying potential shifts in price momentum.